aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 ## (Optional) Install the dependencies of Move Prover

-If you want to use the Move Prover, install the dependencies by following the below steps:
+If you want to use the [Move Prover](https://github.com/move-language/move/blob/main/language/move-prover/doc/user/prover-guide.md) to validate your Move code, install the Move Prover dependencies after installing the CLI binary.

 :::tip
 Currently, Windows is not supported by the Move Prover.